VenitStudios/AmbientCG/README.md

 # AmbientCG Material Download Plugin

-  AmbientCG Downloader Editor Plugin For Godot 4.x Downloads Files from AmbientCG.com and automatically populates StandardMaterial3D*
+  AmbientCG Downloader Editor Plugin For Godot 4.x Downloads Files from AmbientCG.com and automatically populates StandardMaterial3D and Environment Nodes

   https://godotengine.org/asset-library/asset/3657

 # Developer Notes

-  - Substance Materials **DO NOT** download properly, they are ignored by the material browser.
-This may change later on.
+  - Substance Painter Materials are ignored by the material browser.
+This may change later on, godot can't use them!
-  - You can Change the Download Path in Project Settings under "ambientcg/download_path"
+  - Several Paths can be changed in Project Settings under "ambientcg/"

 # Easy to Search and Download PBR Surfaces